Flint axe

 A flint axe was a Flint tool used during prehistoric times to perform a variety of tasks.
 These were at first just a cut piece of flint stone used as a hand axe but later wooden handles were attached to these axe heads.
 The stone exhibits a glass-like fracture similar to obsidian, and can be knapped to form large blades.
-The offcuts were sharp enough to be used a small flint knives, while the larger parts of a knapped nodule could be polished to form an axe-head.
+The offcuts were sharp enough to be used as small flint knives, while the larger parts of a knapped nodule could be polished to form an axe-head.
 They competed with other hard rocks such as greenstone, which were produced at Langdale in the British Lake District and got larger as working continued.
 They tend to be larger and heavier than the simple axes, and are sometimes known as axe-hammers.

 There are many different types of flint axes.
 A specific one that appeared during the Early Stone Age was the core axe.
 This is an unpolished flint axe that is roughly hewn.
 The cutting edge is usually the widest part and has a pointed butt.
 Flake axes are created from the chips from the core axe.